OandONE/SharpThon/README.md

 Inspired by Python (simplicity) and C# (power).

-Built by a developer who wanted braces in Python.
+Built by a developer who wanted braces in Python — and the full power of .NET.